vattenbuffel/Quadcopter/README.md

 # Quadcopter
-Manish and Noa's autonomous quadcopter.
+Noa's autonomous floating quadcopter.

 # Instructions
-Here's the instructions to use this code.
+Here are the instructions to use this code.
 More to be added.